Sacramento D.A.: No charges against police officers who shot Stephon Clark

 “Stephon Clark’s death was a tragedy that has had a devastating impact on his family and our community,” Schubert wrote in the report summary.
 “A young man lost his life and many lives have been irreversibly changed.
 No decision or report will restore Stephon Clark’s life.”

-Schubert, who has become the focus of Black Lives Matters protesters and others who wanted Officers Terrence Mercadel and Jared Robinet charged with murder, was expected to meet with members of the Clark family before releasing her report Saturday.
+Schubert, who has become the focus of Black Lives Matters protesters and others who wanted Officers Terrence Mercadel and Jared Robinet charged with murder, was met with members of the Clark family before releasing her report Saturday.

 Schubert noted in the summary accompanying her findings that the lack of criminal charges “in no way diminishes the frustrations and anger that many in our community have expressed since his death.”